 |Requires more horsepower to turn waste wood into chips.

-|Used for a variety of applications by switching teeth & screens.|
+|Used for a variety of applications by switching teeth and screens.

 |Product size controlled by the number knives in/on the chipper drum.
-Less knives = less control over product size & more knives = more control over product size.
+Fewer knives mean less control over product size, while more knives mean more control over product size.

-|Chips, mulch, colored mulch, playground cushion, fine-texture fiber, compost.|
+|Chips, mulch, colored mulch, playground cushion, fine-texture fiber, and compost.

-|Replaceable mounts can be switched by a single operator.
+|Replaceable mounts can be switched quickly and by a single operator.
 Indexable knives can be reversed when they become dull on one side.
-No specialized tools required to switch applications.
+No specialized tools are required to switch applications.